jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 This way, the A.I. is always scanning the board for either a winning or losing condition to achieve or prevent a win, and making the best strategic moves otherwise.

-After some more refactoring, here's the final A.I. #move method for my first successful implementation of an unbeatable Tic-Tac-Toe bot:
+After some refactoring, here's the final A.I. #move method for my implementation of an unbeatable Tic-Tac-Toe bot.
+It takes the current board as an argument, and then implements the methods above to make its move:

 ```
 def move(board)